Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

-Overall, Algorithm~\ref{alg:CE estimation} is designed to estimate the total treatment effect by observing a specific scenario of the system and estimating the counterfactual scenarios.
-It should be noted that the designs $\expd_1$ and $\expd_2$ are arbitrary and at least one of the counterfactual scenarios cannot be directly observed.
+Overall, Algorithm~\ref{alg:CE estimation} is designed to estimate the total treatment effect by observing a specific scenario and estimating other counterfactual scenarios.
+It should be noted that the designs $\expd_1$ and $\expd_2$, and therefore $\OMtreatment{}{}'$ and $\OMtreatment{}{}''$, are arbitrary and at least one of the counterfactual scenarios cannot be directly observed.
 However, by leveraging the available data and estimation techniques, the algorithm provides an estimate of the TTE.
 It is worth mentioning that the same procedure can be adapted to estimate other estimands related to the system.
-In the next sections, we first discuss an algorithm for the estimation of the confidence interval of TTE and then we give a more concrete version of Algorithm~\ref{alg:CE estimation} tailored to the context of Bernoulli randomized design.
+In the next sections, we discuss a heuristic for the estimation of the confidence interval of TTE and then we give a more concrete version of Algorithm~\ref{alg:CE estimation} tailored to the context of Bernoulli randomized design.